OctopusDeploy/docs/src/pages/docs/installation/sql-database/self-managed-sql-server.md

 When a disaster occurs, any data modified since the last backup will be lost.
 If you doing a backup every 15 minutes, that means you can lose up to 15 minutes of work.
 :::

-When the disaster occurs, you create the Octopus Deploy database from the most recent backup.
+When a disaster occurs, you create the Octopus Deploy database from the most recent backup.
 Depending on the size of the database this can be accomplished as quickly as a few minutes.
 However, you'll encounter challenges when you fail back to the primary data center, as you'll need to take a backup of the database in the secondary data center and overwrite what is in the primary data center.
 Failure to do so will result in a [split-brain scenario](https://en.wikipedia.org/wiki/Split-brain_(computing)).

 ### Hot/warm